GenXProject/GenX.jl/docs/src/Model_Concept_Overview/objective_function.md

 Note however that each of these components are considered jointly and the optimization is performed over the whole problem at once as a monolithic co-optimization problem.

 While the objective function is formulated as a cost minimization problem, it is also equivalent to a social welfare maximization problem, with the bulk of demand treated as inelastic and always served, and the utility of consumption for price-elastic consumers represented as a segment-wise approximation, as per the cost of unserved demand summation above.

+# Objective Scaling
+Sometimes the model will be built into an ill form if some objective terms are quite large or small.
+To alleviate this problem, we could add a scaling factor to scale the objective function during solving while leaving all other expressions untouched.
+The default ```ObjScale``` is set to 1 which has no effect on objective.
+If you want to scale the objective, you can set the ```ObjScale``` to an appropriate value in the ```genx_settings.yml```.
+The objective function will be multiplied by the ```ObjScale``` value during the solving process.